MajidSameei1982/iops-ui/Notes.md

 * BUG: setting password on user doesn't actually change it

 * BUG: Adding a site needs to refresh OPCManager connections
+* BUG: Set the widget site on initial creation, not just site:change event
+*